Automattic/jetpack/readme.txt

 **Major Enhancements**

+* Shortcodes: Added Gutenberg block for the [vr] shortcode.

 **Enhancements**

 * AMP: Allow Jetpack features to work on AMP pages, and prevent Jetpack features from rendering to the front end at all.